 Nikon, I´m waiting for your awesome EDG MKIII.

 The Nikon EDG is really a fine example illustrating a simple truth regarding premium binoculars: All manufacturers put a lot of effort in their top bins, but they have different priorities, and the product of these special qualities becomes the soul of the bin.The EDG 8x42 puzzled me with its reduced brightness, and I cursed Nikon for its coating technology which seemed outdated compared to other brands.
-Which is nonsense.
-Nikon wanted the EDGs to be extremely contrasty, even if that meant a slight loss in image brightness by baffling.
-READ THE FULL ARTICLE.
+Which might be wrong.
+Nikon probably wanted the EDGs to be extremely contrasty, even if that meant a slight loss in image brightness by aggressive baffling.

 Batman´s choice: The 8x42 EDG.

 The body feels very solid, although the friction of the bridge is a bit on the low side.
 I measured a weight of 780g body only, Nikon states 785g.
 The rubber and metal surfaces feel nice.
 The EDG MKI was released as a double hinge design and then as far as I understand had to be changed to a classic single hinge as Swarosvski patents were violated.
 There are still two humps on the Nikon EDG that remind of the double hinge, strange and ugly.
 Did they feel the industrial design would not work without them?

 The focus knob is outright fantastic with perfect velvety friction.
 PERFECT.
 Nikon claims the glass can be used down to -20°C, so I put it in a sealed plastic bag and had it 7 hours in my freezer at -18°C. The focus wheel still worked perfectly.
 Less than one revolution - about 340 degrees - focuses from 2.2 meters to infinity.